-We can rather objectively classify the problems as critical or less critical.
-The template explains the details as a requirement note.
+We can rather objectively classify the problems as critical, serious or less serious.
+See the requirement note below the table.
 We may then express the usability requirements as the allowed number of critical problems.
 Notice that a problem is critical only when two or more users have experienced it.
-The reason is that a large number of usability problems are only observed once (singular problems).
-Usually it doesn't pay to remove them.
+The reason is that many usability problems are observed only once (singular problems).
+Usually it doesn't pay to deal with them them.